 - The American Photographic Arts has an insurance policy – again, I am not familiar with this one but might be worth getting a quote from to compare.

-- Insureon – same story, never heard of them, but worth getting a quote from.
+- Insureon – same story, never heard of them, but might be worth getting a quote from.

 - Hill and Usher – never heard of these guys either, but apparently they insure a lot of media professionals